Alexis Sánchez: Inter Milan

 On 29 August 2019, Sánchez joined Inter Milan on loan for the duration of the 2019–20 season.
-He said he did not regret signing for Manchester United, but did wish he had played more.
+Sánchez later said on his move from Arsenal to Manchester United, "I realised a lot of things.
+After my first training session, I got home and told my family and my agent – can I not rip up my contract and go back to Arsenal?".

-On 14 September 2019, Sánchez made his debut for Inter when he came on as a 79th minute substitute in a 1–0 win against his former club, Udinese.
-On 28 September 2019, Sánchez scored his first Inter goal from a tap-in, before he was sent off after receiving a second yellow card for an apparent dive inside the box as the club won 3–1 against Sampdoria.
+On 14 September, Sánchez made his debut for Inter when he came on as a 79th-minute substitute in a 1–0 win against his former club, Udinese. and scored his first goal two weeks later in a 3–1 win against Sampdoria, before he was sent off after receiving a second yellow card for diving inside the box.

-On 6 August 2020, Sánchez made the permanent switch to Inter, on a three-year deal, on a free transfer.
+On 6 August 2020, Sánchez signed permanently for Inter on a free transfer, signing a three-year deal.
 On 4 March 2021, Sánchez scored a brace in a 2–1 away win at Parma.

 On 12 January 2022, Sánchez scored a late winner against Juventus in the Supercoppa Italiana to give Inter a 2–1 win.

-On 8 August 2022, Sánchez agreed to mutually terminate his contract with Inter Milan.
+Later that year, on 8 August, Sánchez agreed to mutually terminate his contract with Inter.